Netcracker/KubeMarine/documentation/Installation.md

 ## Configurations Backup

-During perform of Kubetool, all configuration files on the nodes are copied to their backup copies before being overwritten.
+During perform of Kubemarine, all configuration files on the nodes are copied to their backup copies before being overwritten.
 Also, all versions of the file, that are different from each other, are saved, and new copies are incremented in the file name.
 This protects from losing important versions of configuration files and allows to restore the desired file from a necessary backup version.
 After several installations, you can find the file and all its backups as in the following example:

 ```bash
 $ ls -la /etc/resolv.conf*